Site logo

 Reconstructed mosaics from San Michele in Africisco, Ravenna

-In the semi-dome of the apse, Christ stands in a landscape in front of a golden background.
-He holds a cross and an open book, which says:
+In the centre of the apse, an unbearded Christ stands in front of a golden background, holding a cross and an open book with the words:

-Christ is flanked by two angels, both of whom are haloed and are wearing white.
-The angel on the left is labelled 'MICHAHEL' (Michael).
-The angel on the right is labelled 'GABRIHEL' (Gabriel).
+Christ is flanked by two angels.
+The one on the left is labelled 'Michahel'; that on the right 'Gabrihel.

 Cult Places